 Early Columbine UU Church

-Founding what became Columbine Unitarian Universalist Church (CUUC) was initially an idea of First Universalist Church.
+Founding what became Columbine Unitarian Universalist Church (CUUC) was initially an idea of Denver’s First Universalist Church.
 To commemorate their 100th birthday in 1991, they decided they wanted to make Unitarian Universalism more accessible in the southwest metro area.
-So they formed a committee with two other Denver area UU churches, Jefferson Unitarian Church and First Unitarian Church, and in 1992 the new church became a reality.
+They formed a committee with two other area UU churches, Jefferson Unitarian Church and First Unitarian Church, and in 1992 the new church became a reality.
 CUUC began with about a dozen people, meeting every other Sunday evening in a YMCA building at Coal Mine Avenue and Webster Street in Jefferson County.
-In addition to Sunday worship we also started providing religious education for both children and adults at the same time.
+In addition to Sunday worship we also started providing religious education for both children and adults.
+Read More

-In fact, we grew so much that in November, 1997 we purchased and moved into an even bigger location, the one we are in now.
-At our current location, after doing some remodeling, we have several religious education rooms, a good sized sanctuary, offices for both the minister and the office administrator and a fully functioning kitchen.
+In fact, we grew so much that in November 1997 we purchased and moved into a bigger location, the one we are in now.
+At our current location we have several religious education rooms, a good sized sanctuary, offices for both the minister and the office administrator, and a fully functioning kitchen.

-We have continued to improve and expand all of our programs in the almost 20 years since that move.
-We have regular religious education (now called faith development) classes for all, from pre-kindergarten through high school as well as periodic adult education classes.
-We also have a number of social opportunities for adults and families including all-church events and small group events.
-We have greatly expanded our social action activities in several directions: supporting equality measures for women, racial minorities, GLBTQ people and the economically disadvantaged: working with other churches of various denominations for immigration and gun violence reform: and donating our entire Sunday morning collection once a month to a local organization performing community outreach work.
+We have continued to improve and expand all of our programs in the over 20 years since that move.
+We have regular religious education (now called faith development) classes for all, from pre-kindergarten through high school as well as adult education classes.
+We also have a number of social opportunities for adults and families including all-church and small group events.
+We have greatly expanded our social action activities in several directions: supporting equality measures for women, racial equality, LGBTQ people and the economically disadvantaged; working with other churches of various denominations for immigration and gun violence reform; and donating our entire Sunday morning collection once a month to a local organization performing community outreach work.